GeorgeKiritsis/Apple-Silicon-Opengl-Setup-Script/README.md

 - **Source File Creation**:
   - Prompts you to select between C or C++ for your project language.
   - Creates a `main.c` or `main.cpp` file depending on your choice, with default OpenGL setup code.

-    ⚠️ *C++ Support now working properly, * ⚠️

 - **Makefile Generation**:
   - Automatically creates a Makefile that compiles the project using `gcc` or `g++` based on your language choice.
   - Includes necessary flags for GLFW and GLAD.